-Description The subject property comprises a converted flat laid out over the first and attic levels of a two storey and attic former detached villa which has been converted and extended to form three separate flatted dwellings throughout.
-Accommodation FIRST FLOOR: Entrance Stairwell leading to Dining Hallway, Kitchen with Breakfast Area, Bedroom 1 (with En-Suite Shower Room), Second Bedroom, Study (Bedroom 3) and Bathroom (with WC).
-ATTIC LEVEL: Tower Room.
-Gross internal floor area (m2) 178m2 or thereby.
-Neighbourhood and location The subjects are located in the Pollokshields district of Glasgow where surrounding properties vary in age and character.
+Description The subject property comprises a converted flat laid out over the first floor of a former two storey detached villa which has been converted and extended to form three separate flatted dwellings in total.
+Accommodation GROUND FLOOR: Access to Stairwell.
+FIRST FLOOR: Hallway, Living Room, Three Bedrooms, Kitchen and Bathroom (with wc).
+Gross internal floor area (m2) 109 sq metres or thereby.
+Neighbourhood and location The subjects are located within the Pollokshields district of Glasgow where surrounding properties vary in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-Age Believed to be constructed circa 1878, Donovou to be constitucted and 1070, Weather Overcast.
+Age Believed to be constructed circa 1890.
+Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be of stone construction.
+The chimney stacks were seen to be of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of multi pitched design and overlaid with slate finish.
-The roof appears to culminate in a flat platform section of roofing overlaid with felt material and/or similar.
-There are also a number of other flat roof sections within the roof covering which are overlaid in what appeared to be lead material.
-These areas were predominantly unseen.
-The roof covering also incorporates a cupola skylight window along with a number of parapet and valley style gutter arrangements which will require ongoing maintenance to ensure no water spillage/damage to the surrounding areas.
-Access to the roof void is via a hatch within the internal stairwell to the tower room.
-This revealed a traditional timber framed construction, partially floored and slated at joist level.
+The roof was seen to be of multi pitched design overlaid with slate finish.
+It would appear that the roof incorporates flat sections which are overlaid in a combination of lead and modern membrane material.
+Access to the roof void is via a hatch in the hallway cupboard ceiling.
+This revealed a traditional timber frame construction that was insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods serving the subjects sere seen to be formed in a combination of PVC and cast-iron materials.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Rainwater goods serving the subjects were seen to be formed in a combination of metal and PVC materials.
+Main matte Wissellin in a set of with the self of him and an order Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls were seen to be of solid stone construction.
+The main walls of the main property were seen to be of solid stone construction.